-Of the cultivation of the senses-eyesight, for instance-we have already spoken.
-As to the cultivation of the imagination, the following is to be noticed: - Children generally have a very lively imagination, which does not need to be expanded or made more intense by the reading of fairy tales.
+The cultivation of particular mental faculties includes, first, the inferior faculties: such as cognition, the senses, imagination, memory, and power of concentration lively imagination, which does not need to be expanded or made more intense by the reading of fairy tales.
 It needs rather to be curbed and brought under rule, but at the same time should not be left quite unoccupied.
 There is something in maps which attracts everybody, even the smallest children.
 When they are tired of everything else, they will still learn something by means of maps.
 And this is a good amusement for children, for here their imagination is not allowed to rove, since it must, as it were, confine itself to certain figures.
 We might really begin with geography in teaching children.
-Figures of animals, plants.

-and so on, might be added at the same time; these will make the study of geography, more lively.
+Figures of animals, plants, and so on, might be added at the same time; these will make the study of geography more lively.
 History, however, would probably have to come later on.